-A cataract is a common condition that is a clouding of the eye’s natural lens and affects a majority of Australians over the age of 65.
-Cloudiness develops as a result of a buildup of protein in the lens.
+A cataract is a common condition that is a clouding of the eye’s natural lens and affects the majority of Australians over the age of 65.
+Over time the cloudiness can worsen causing blurred vision and eventually blindness.

 Patients with cataracts often do not experience any symptoms when the condition first develops.
 Cataracts will continue to progress with no apparent pain, although patients may experience: